-Vietnam’s fast-paced biggest city is home to a bounty of places to eat, drink and take in some culture.
-It’s also a very affordable metropolis, perfect for anyone looking to enjoy a weekend without emptying their wallet
+Vietnam’s fast-paced biggest Ho Chi Minh City is home to a bounty of places to eat, drink and take in some culture.
+It’s also a very affordable metropolis, perfect for anyone looking to enjoy a weekend without emptying their wallet.

 Day 1: Take in the local culture and national history

 Ho Chi Minh City, also known as Saigon, wakes up early, so grab a banh mi (baguette) and iced coffee and head to District 1’s April 30 Park to see groups of older residents performing their morning stretches to music.
 The huge trees in the area make for a cool place to start your day.

 Several of the city’s best-known attractions are within walking distance, starting with the Reunification Palace (135 Nam Ky Khoi Nghia St; entry costs US$1.50).
 This building, now a museum, was the seat of government for South Vietnam and visitors will find exhibits on the country’s war-era history inside.

 On the other end of the park sits Notre Dame Cathedral and Saigon Central Post Office, both of which highlight the French influence on Saigon.
 Both are free to enter, though the cathedral is currently closed for renovations — guests can enjoy the exterior from the other side of a fence.

 Grab a quick street food lunch and head down Dong Khoi, Saigon’s most fashionable street, to browse galleries and enjoy some window shopping.

 Must-see galleries include Couleurs d’Asie, a space for portraits shot by French photographer Réhahn in rural Vietnam, and Galerie Quynh, which features contemporary works by local and international artists.